-- The child-friendly offering by Starling Bank has similar benefits to a child bank account, but with greater visibility and control for parents and guardians.
+- The child-friendly offering by Starling Bank has similar benefits to a child bank account, but with greater visibility and control for the adult.

-- Starling Kite will be linked to a parent/guardian’s personal or joint account.
+- Starling Kite will be linked to the adult’s personal or joint account.

 - Young people aged 6 to 16 will get their own debit card to help them track their spending.